digao-dalpiaz/DzSocket/README.md

 `Connection[Index: Integer]: TDzSocket` (public) = Returns the TDzSocket client connection object by Index.

 `Count: Integer` (public) = Returns the client connections list count.

+`SendAllOnlyWithData: Boolean` (public) = When using `SendAll` or `SendAllEx` methods, if this property is enabled, so the server will send messages only to clients having `Data` property assigned.

 ### Server Events